emreerdogancom/ToyRobot/README.md

 If you don't know Ruby, then Java, Smalltalk or another O-O language is acceptable.
 If want to show us an implementation in your personal favourite language (eg functional) then please include that for bonus marks, but we'll need to ALSO see a solution in an O-O language to proceed to tech interview.

-# Example Input and Output
+# Example Input and Output 1

 PLACE 0,0,NORTH

 MOVE

 REPORT

 Output: 0,1,NORTH

+# Example Input and Output 2
 PLACE 0,0,NORTH

 LEFT

 REPORT

 Output: 0,0,WEST

+# Example Input and Output 3
 PLACE 1,2,EAST

 MOVE

 MOVE

 LEFT

 MOVE

 REPORT

 Output: 3,3,NORTH